lj3712/BlockCanvas/ImpetusSpec.md

 Impetus is a visual programming language that is, in essence, a hierarchical flowchart come to life.
 Data flows between connections (impetuses), causing work to be done inside blocks, themselves consisting of blocks, connections, and impetuses.

 ## Fundamental Data Types
-1) There are four fundamental data types: the integer, the float, the character, and the bit.
-All of the types have platform dependent definitions except the bit, which holds one binary digit.
+1) There is only one fundamental data type -- the bit.
-2) Boolean TRUE is defined as either a set bit, or a nonzero integer.
-Likewise, Boolean FALSE is defined as either a clear bit, or a zero integer.
+2) Boolean TRUE is defined as a set bit.
+Likewise, Boolean FALSE is defined as a clear bit.
-3) Integers and bits are compatible according to the above Boolean rules.
-A set bit will correspond to the integer 1.
-A clear bit, the integer zero.

 ## Basic Structure
-4) Any form of a "gestalt" process is called a block, regardless of its actual function.
+4) Anything that consumes and/or produces impetuses is called a block, regardless of its actual function.
 5) Blocks consist of "ports", input and output, which connect to other ports through wires.
 6) Blocks are composed of other blocks and wires, and so on down to atomic language primitives.
 7) A connection between blocks is called a "wire".